 The preparation of financial statements in conformity with U.S. GAAP requires management to make significant estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-The most significant estimates involve accrued clinical trial expenses and determining the assumptions made for stock-based compensation.
+The most significant estimate involves accrued clinical trial expenses.